 What is the difference between a simple wallet address and an account address used by Ledger, Exodus, and others?

-Public Wallet Address:
+Public Wallet Address (public key):

 Your Public Wallet Address can be used to track the current amount of your assets (asset balance) as well as all related transactions.
 A public wallet address is often referred to as a paper wallet or public key.